 $a \gt 1$ | $ a \gt b \gt 1 $ |

-First row, if $a$ is less than one (and greater than zero, for simplicity) then the $n$'th root is less than one: $b\lt 1$, because if $b\ge 1$, then $bb\gt b$, by product ordering, and by repeating the product ordering rule $n-1$ times, we have $b^n\gt 1$ which contradicts $a\lt 1$.
+First row: If $a$ is less than one (and greater than zero, or else we could work with the absolute value of $a$ two cases of the absolute amplitude, with the added function case for odd-$n$ (rendering the root also negative)) then the $n$'th root is less than one: $b\lt 1$, because if $b\ge 1$, then $bb\ge b$, by product ordering, and by repeating the product ordering rule $n-1$ times, we have $b^n\ge 1$ which contradicts $a\lt 1$.
 Also, $b\gt a$ if $a\lt 1$, because $b\lt 1$ means $$ b^n\lt b^{n-1}\lt\dots\lt b $$ where we are using the first table of product ordering, as $c\rightarrow b$ and $x\rightarrow b$, meaning the relation between the product and factor is $bb\lt b$, and then repeating for $x\rightarrow b^2$ to get $(b)(b^2)\lt b^2$, and so on, leaving $a=b^n \lt b$.

 For the second row of table 2, if $a$ is one then the $n$'th root is one, because if $b\lt 1$ then $b^n\lt 1$, and if $b\gt 1$ then $b^n\gt 1$.